-The other half of the year is built around a combination of integrated clinical experiences in the Emergency Department, a choice of either our Atopic Dermatitis Center or Children's Hospital Primary Care Center, and interns may elect to train in our Developmental Neuropsychiatry Program and/or our Neuropsychology Clinic.
+The other half of the year is built around a combination of integrated clinical experiences in the Emergency Department, and a choice of our Atopic Dermatitis Center, Abdominal Pain Clinic, or Children's Hospital Primary Care Center.
+Interns may also elect to train in our Developmental Neuropsychiatry Program and/or our Center for Neuropsychology.
+The Atopic Dermatitis Center, Abdominal Pain Clinic, and the Primary Care Center are located on the 300 Longwood campus, while the Developmental Neuropsychiatry Program and Center for Neuropsychology are at 2BP.

-During this half of the year, each intern will spend one afternoon per week in the main campus' Emergency Department (ED).
-Interns work directly with our Emergency Psychiatry Service (EPS) social work team within a fast-paced and acute emergency department setting.
-The EPS is a consultation service that provides behavioral health services to children, adolescents, and their families who come to the BCH ED in crisis.
-In collaboration with EPS staff, interns complete clinical evaluations, promote healthy coping strategies, and develop assessment and recommendation plans for patients in psychiatric distress.
-This rotation holds a twice-monthly case discussion.

-Our Atopic Dermatitis Center (ADC) is an interdisciplinary outpatient medical clinic for infants, children, and adolescents with severe atopic dermatitis, food allergies, and other allergic conditions.
+- Our Atopic Dermatitis Clinic (ADC) is an interdisciplinary outpatient medical clinic within our Allergy and Asthma Program for infants, children, and adolescents with severe atopic dermatitis, food allergies, and other allergic conditions.
 The rotation is designed to develop assessment and intervention skills focused on child and family adherence to the medical regimen, symptom management, and psychosocial adjustment to a chronic medical condition.
 There is an emphasis on the developmental aspect of coping with medical conditions and use of evidence-based practices.
 This clinic is housed on the hospital's main campus.
-Interns train in the ADC on Friday mornings; because this rotation is only one half-day/week, interns training in ADC have one extra afternoon in OPS, either in the general OPS or within the Developmental Neuropsychiatry Program (see below).

-Our Children's Hospital Primary Care Center (CHPCC), also located on our main campus, is designed to provide experience in working with patients and families within a diverse multidisciplinary primary care setting.
+Interns train in the ADC on Friday mornings; because this rotation is only one half-day/week, interns training in ADC have a third afternoon in the OPS, either in the general OPS or within the Developmental Neuropsychiatry Program (see below). - Our Abdominal Pain Clinic is a multidisciplinary outpatient clinic housed within the Division of Gastroenterology, Hepatology & Nutrition.
+This clinic provides services to patients aged 5-18 diagnosed with Disorders of the Gut-Brain Interaction (e.g., Irritable Bowel Syndrome, Functional Abdominal Pain, Functional Dyspepsia, Rumination Syndrome).
+The rotation is designed to develop assessment, consultation, and brief intervention skills that target symptom management and return to functioning for youth with these concerns.
+Emphasis is placed on helping the intern to work effectively within a multidisciplinary team, including providing feedback to medical providers and making recommendations for appropriate, evidence-based psychological treatment.
+This clinic is housed on the hospital's main campus.
+Interns train in the Abdominal Pain Clinic on Thursday mornings; because this rotation is only one half-day/week, interns training in this clinic have a third afternoon in the OPS, either in the general OPS or within the Developmental Neuropsychiatry Program (see below). - Our Children's Hospital Primary Care Center (CHPCC) rotation is designed to provide experience in working with patients and families within a diverse multidisciplinary primary care setting.
 This practice treats over 17,000 children aged 0-22, many of whom come from low-income and ethnically diverse Boston neighborhoods.
 Interns on this fast-paced rotation will support and collaborate with the larger Primary Care team to translate evidenced-based research into context-compatible treatments and interventions.
 Interns will be primarily focused on: